usnistgov/800-63-3/sp800-63a/sec4_ial.md

 - The CSP SHALL confirm address of record through validation of the address contained on any supplied, valid piece of identity evidence.
 - Self-asserted address data SHALL NOT be used for confirmation.
 - A notification of proofing SHALL be sent to the confirmed address of record.
+- The CSP MAY provide an enrollment code directly to the subscriber if binding to an authenticator will occur at a later time.
+The enrollment code SHALL be valid for a maximum of 7 days.

 ### 4.6.7.
 Biometric Collection